How Do I Backup an External Hard Drive For FREE?

 How Do I Backup My External Drive?

 You can also back up to the cloud.
 Cloud-based solutions might be too expensive to host your backups, especially if you plan to save large files from your external hard drive.
-However, many free plans are provided by most cloud storage providers.
-Your definition of a lot of data might be small when compared to the free storage you can get.
+However, most cloud storage providers provide many free plans.
+Your definition of many data might be small compared to the free storage you can get.

 Our experience tells us it is never worth taking the risk with your data.
 It isn’t if but when you will lose your data.